-Routine RADHEAT or RADHEATN (depending whether the diagnostic or prognostic cloud scheme is used) is called at every time step to compute the radiative fluxes and heating using the solar zenith angle computed in CPGLAG and emissivities and transmissivities (PEMTU, PTRSOL) computed at full radiation time steps in RADINT.
-The other routines are called either once at the beginning of the run (SUECRAD and below) or once per full radiation step at the first row (ECRADFR and below), or at every full radiation time step for all rows.
+Routine RADHEAT or RADHEATN (depending whether the diagnostic or prognostic cloud scheme is used) is called at every time step to compute the radiative fluxes and heating using the solar zenith angle computed in CPGLAG and emissivities and transmissivities (PEMTU, PTRSOL) computed at full radiation time steps in RADINT. or RADINTG (see 2.6.2).
+The other routines are called either once at the beginning of the run (SUE-CRAD and below) or once per full radiation step at the first row (ECRADFR and below), or at every full radiation time step for all rows.
 In this section, we briefly describe the function of each routine.